square/leakcanary/docs/recipes.md

 ## LeakCanary in release builds

-We **do not recommend** including LeakCanary in your production build.
+We **do not recommend** including LeakCanary in release builds, as it could negatively impact the experience of your customers.
 To avoid accidentally including the `com.squareup.leakcanary:leakcanary-android` dependency in a release build, LeakCanary crashes during initialization if the APK is not debuggable.
-If necessary this check can be disabled by overriding the `bool/leak_canary_allow_in_non_debuggable_build` resource, e.g. by creating a file under `res/values` with the following contents:
+You may have a good reason to create a non debuggable build that includes LeakCanary, for example for a QA build.
+If necessary, the crashing check can be disabled by overriding the `bool/leak_canary_allow_in_non_debuggable_build` resource, e.g. by creating a file under `res/values` with the following contents:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>